Future of the Royal Air Force: F-35 Lightning II

 The version initially selected was the Short Take Off Vertical Landing (STOVL) variant of the F-35, known as the F-35B.
 However, on 19 October 2010, David Cameron announced that the UK would change their order to the F-35C CATOBAR carrier variant for both the RAF and Navy.
 The F-35C variant features larger wings with folding wingtips and larger wing and tail control surfaces for improved low-speed control.
 This gives it a greater range and the ability to carry a larger and more diverse payload than the F-35B.

 In May 2012, it was announced that the government had reverted to the previous plan to operate the STOVL F-35B, due to rising estimated shipbuilding costs associated with the CATOBAR variant F-35C, and an earlier estimated in-service date for the F-35B.

 The delivery of the UK's first F-35B was made on 19 July 2012 at Fort Worth, Texas, for flight trials by the RAF and Royal Navy.

 In 2015, the government's Strategic Defence and Security Review stated that the Government planned to order 138 F-35s, with 24 of them to be available for carrier duties by 2023.
 However, the 2021 defence white paper cut that number to only "more than 48" with the First Sea Lord stating that the objective would be to increase the order to 60 initially and then "maybe more up to around 80".
 It was hoped that 4 deployable squadrons (combined RAF and Royal Navy) might still be formed.
 On 10 January 2019, initial operating capability for the UK's F-35B was announced.
 The UK is committed to improving its F-35Bs to Block 4 standard, however, the actual number of improved jets is yet to be known.
 In April 2022, the Deputy Chief of Defence Staff, Air Marshal Richard Knighton, told the House of Commons Defence Select Committee that the MoD was in discussions to purchase a second tranche of 26 F-35B fighters.
+Subsequent reports (later confirmed) suggested that this second tranche order would only be completed in 2033.

 Plans for frontline F-35B squadrons envisage a total of three frontline (RAF and RN) squadrons each deploying 12-16 aircraft.

-At least one F-35B squadron is envisaged as part of the Fleet Air Arm in the Royal Navy.
+Two F-35B squadrons have been formed so far, one within the Fleet Air Arm of the Royal Navy (809 sqn), and one within the RAF (617 sqn).

 In surge conditions 24 F-35s might be deployed on one of the Queen Elizabeth-class carriers, but a routine deployment would likely involve 12 aircraft.

-A report in September 2022 indicated that three additional aircraft are expected to be delivered in 2022 (delivery took place in November 2022), seven in 2023, four in 2024 and seven in 2025, completing the delivery of the planned 48 tranche 1 (one of which was lost in 2021).
+A report in September 2022 indicated that three additional aircraft were expected to be delivered in 2022 (delivery took place in November 2022), seven in 2023, four in 2024 and seven in 2025, completing the delivery of the planned 48 tranche 1 (one of which was lost in 2021).
+However, this delivery schedule was subsequently superseded and only 38 F-35s were in the UK inventory as of May 2025.